Reinventing the retained executive search experience.

 While we pride ourselves in assisting our clients in making the right choice, should a candidate leave or be terminated within one year of the completion of the search, we will recruit another candidate for no additional fee.

-We will never recruit any candidate from a client company if we have worked with that company in the past two years.
-Additionally, we will never recruit any candidate from a company if we placed that candidate.
+We will never recruit any candidate from a client company within the past two years of collaboration.
+Furthermore, we will never recruit any candidate from a company if we were responsible for placing that candidate.